Prof. Toshihiko Nishimura (Hokkaido University, Japan)

 Part III: Application of OAM for Fixed Wireless Systems in mmWave and sub-THz bands

-- Field experiments OAM transmission in E band and D band
+- Field Experiments of OAM transmission in E-band and D-band

-Part Ⅳ: Field Experiments of OAM-MIMO multiplexing for Wireless Communications, its extension to LG
+Part Ⅳ: Field Experiments of OAM-MIMO multiplexing for Wireless Communications, its extension to multishape radio

 - OAM-MIMO multiplexing using analog Butler matrix